 Day 2: Parks, Art, and Great Food

-Brunch at Parc
+Brunch

 Get a sidewalk table if you can and indulge in croissants, Champagne, and their fabulous brunch specialties.
+You’ll probably need to reserve a few weeks in advance for this one.

-Rittenhouse Square
+Rittenhouse Square Park

 Take a stroll around the park and get in a little people watching before you head to the next stop.
 If you’re visiting on a Saturday, don’t miss the farmer’s market that happens from 10 am-2 pm.
 There are lot of delicious treats from local vendors.
-We particularly enjoy the to-die-for brownies from Second Daughter Baking Co. and the fresh made apple cider donuts that are available from Hands on the Earth donuts in the winter.
+We particularly enjoy the to-die-for brownies from Second Daughter Baking Co. and the fresh made apple cider donuts that are available from Hands on the Earth Orchard in the winter.

 Magic Gardens